 Per the Alachua County Library District:

-Holds that were available for pickup when the Library District closed have been extended until April 20.
+Holds that were available for pickup when the Library District closed have been extended until the library reopens.
 If a patron had an item ready to pick up on Saturday, March 14, it will still be waiting for them when the Library District reopens.
 If a patron’s card is expiring during the closure, their expiration date has been extended.
 For the latest information from the Library District, please visit www.aclib.us/coronavirus.”